Foldsjøen

-Foldsjøen is a reservoir located on the border of Møre og Romsdal and Trøndelag counties in Norway.
-It is located in the municipalities of Surnadal and Rindal.
+Foldsjøen is a reservoir located on the border of Surnadal Municipality in Møre og Romsdal and Rindal Municipality in Trøndelag counties in Norway.
 The lake is dammed from the Folda River and the water is used in the Trollheim power station.
 Slightly more elevated and directly to the south is the Gråsjøen reservoir, which is also behind a hydro-power dam.